clutterstack/where_machines/README.md

 # WhereMachines

+This repo is public for purposes of curiosity.
+It's not intended to be deployed as-is.

 WhereMachines is a Phoenix LiveView application that provides a button to launch small virtual machines of no practical use on the cloud compute platform [Fly.io](https://fly.io).
 Its companion project is [UselessMachine](https://github.com/clutterstack/useless_machine), a Phoenix LiveView application of no practical use that's easily launched in a virtual machine on Fly.io.

 ## Why?